-Anyone familiar with alternative cancer treatments knows the popularity of Essiac tea, particularly for newly diagnosed patients.
+Anyone familiar with holistic cancer therapies knows the popularity of Essiac tea, particularly for newly diagnosed patients.
 Promoted in the 1920s by a Canadian nurse, Rene Caisse, the tea is comprised of four main ingredients.
 In fact, Essiac is Caisse spelled backwards.
 Keep reading to discover the benefits of Essiac tea for cancer.

 Essiac Tea Herbs

 1. Burdock Root – Promotes healthy gastrointestinal function and immunity.
-Has apoptotic effects on cancerous cells, and may inhibit cancer growth.
+The tea has apoptotic effects on cancerous cells, and may inhibit cancer growth.
 It’s also a powerful blood purifier.

 3. Sheep Sorrel Leaves – A cooling, antioxidant-rich herb that supports elimination of waste from the kidneys.
 It also targets cancer cells, potentially preventing cancer.